 Allow the chia pudding to chill in fridge for at least 3 hours, preferably overnight.

-maple syrup, agave nectar, or Medjool dates, blueberry lemon thyme jam, Cocojune Greek yogurt
+If desired, add the optional toppings: maple syrup, agave nectar, or Medjool dates, blueberry lemon thyme jam, and/or Cocojune Greek yogurt.

 Notes

 Storage: Store chia pudding in an airtight container in the refrigerator for up to 5 days.Make it nut-free: Swap the walnuts for sunflower seeds, flax seeds, and sesame seeds, or more pumpkin seeds.
-Swap the almond butter for sunflower butter or tahini.Nutrition disclaimer: This recipe is an intentionally calorie-dense, high protein, and high fiber breakfast.
+Swap the almond butter for sunflower butter or tahini.Measuring Note: I highly recommend measuring your ingredients by weight on a kitchen scale to make this recipe, it is far more accurate.
+Plus, you have less to clean up at the end!Nutrition disclaimer: This recipe is an intentionally calorie-dense, high protein, and high fiber breakfast.
 I developed this recipe with guidance from my dietitian, Agata Sliwak R.D., to provide me enough fuel as an athlete.
 The nutritional info is calculated without the optional toppings.